- Madeeha Waheed, Oncology Pharmacist at Bupa, Medical Policy Team

 Side-effects of antihistamines

 Children and older people may be more likely to get side-effects with some antihistamines.
 The patient leaflet that comes with your medicine will tell you about possible side-effects.
 These may be different for different antihistamines.
-If you have any questions, ask your pharmacist for advice.
+If you have any questions, ask a pharmacist for advice.

 Medicines checklist

-Our handy medicines checklist helps you see what to check for before taking a medicine.
+Bupa's medicines checklist (PDF, 0.8MB), helps you understand what to check for before taking a medicine.

-If you think you’ve taken too much of any antihistamine, you should get medical help straightaway.
+If you think you’ve taken too much of any antihistamine, get medical help straightaway.
 Take the medicine packet(s) with you, so the doctor can see exactly which type of antihistamine you’ve taken and how many.
 It’s best to take someone with you just in case you need some support.

 You should only take more than one antihistamine at a time if your doctor recommends this.